ehando/march_madness/README.md

  Player Statistics Data: This dataset contains individual player statistics for each team, including points per game, rebounds per game, assists per game, steals per game, and blocks per game.

+ Game Data: This dataset contains information on each game in the March Madness tournament, including the teams playing, the date and time of the game, the location, and the final score.

+ Historical Tournament Data: This dataset contains information on past March Madness tournaments, including the teams that participated, their seeding, and their performance in the tournament.